 TJPA continues to work on the recordation action to fulfill Section 106, NEPA and CEQA requirements for two commercial buildings designated for acquisition and demolition.
 The process is in accordance with the Memorandum of Agreement noted above.
 The level of effort proposed for the recordation is based on Level II and the first draft was completed in September 2024.
 The first draft report review by TJPA has been completed and the San Francisco Planning Department's Cultural Resources Team completed their review and returned comments on February 13, 2025.
+Based on the comments, TJPA's environmental consultant updated the draft report in March 2025.
 TJPA is coordinating their activities with FTA Region 9.

 TJPA has completed its review of the work scope, budget and schedule of the NEPA/CEQA environmental review process for project elements identified under the four cost reduction initiatives.
 On November 20, 2024 TJPA had a coordination call with FTA Region 9 staff to review and coordinate the anticipated NEPA/CEQA and Section 106 work for 2025.
 TJPA continues their coordination with FTA Region 9.
 On December 5, 2024, TJPA held an initial meeting with the environmental consultant to discuss processes and procedures for performance of the work.
 Using the 2023 Addendum as the model, the team will draft an integrated technical memo that evaluates the impacts, if any, of the proposed cost reduction initiatives.
-During January 2025, TJPA reviewed and commented on the draft project description for the NEPA/CEQA environmental review of the elements associated with the three proposed cost reduction initiatives.
-For details of the proposed cost reduction initiatives.
-For details of the proposed three that the 4KY environmental review will now be included with the analysis of the proposed three cost reduction initiatives (Eliminate train box extension at the Salesforce Transit Center; Reduce length of PAX tunnel stub box; Delete High Speed Rail side platforms at Fourth and Townsend St. Station) resulting in a single CEQA Addendum and a single NEPA draft Re-Evaluation.
-TJPA will lead the work with Caltrain serving as the responsible agency.
+During January 2025, TJPA reviewed and commented on the draft project description for the NEPA/CEQA environmental review of the elements associated with the three proposed cost reduction initiatives: Eliminate train box extension at the Salesforce Transit Center; Reduce length of PAX tunnel stub box; Delete High Speed Rail side platforms at Fourth and Townsend St. Station.
+For details of the proposed cost reduction initiatives, see Section 2.13, Project Cost.
+TJPA and Caltrain reached agreement that the 4KY environmental review will now be included with the analysis of the proposed three cost reduction initiatives resulting in a single CEQA Addendum and a single NEPA draft Re-Evaluation.
+TJPA will lead the work with Caltrain serving as the designated responsible agency.
 Caltrain has provided the current project description comment matrix and cultural resources reports.
-The Draft NEPA Re-Evaluation Report for FTA review is being prepared and completion had been anticipated in November 2024, but the effort has been put on hold to add the three identified cost reduction initiatives.
+The Draft NEPA Re-Evaluation Report for FTA review is being prepared and completion had been anticipated in November 2024, but the effort has been put on hold temporarily to add the three identified cost reduction initiatives discussed above.

-The FTA inquired about the NEPA work related to the recent CRISI grant award and TJPA responded that they are working with the FRA to provide the FRA requested environmental documentation.
+During February 2025, he FTA inquired about the NEPA work related to the recent CRISI grant award and TJPA responded that they are working with the FRA to provide to the FRA the requested environmental documentation.